10 Things You Should Never Put Down Your Garbage Disposal

 The garbage disposal is a hardworking kitchen appliance, but it can't handle everything thrown its way.
 Even though "garbage" is included in the name, be mindful not of what you're tossing down the sink.
 It's worth the extra effort to take care of this valuable kitchen tool to avoid pricey plumbing problems down the road.

-Coffee grounds slip through the garbage disposal but pile up in the pipes and turn into a sludgelike mess, causing a major clog.
+- Coffee grounds: Coffee grounds slip through the garbage disposal but pile up in the pipes and turn into a sludge-like mess, causing a major clog.

 - Pasta, rice, beans, or oatmeal: Starchy foods like pasta, rice, beans, and oatmeal will expand when drowned in water, clogging the pipes over time.

 - Nuts: Garbage disposal blades work much like a blender, shredding food into tiny bits.
 What's the product of grinding nuts?
 Nut butter, which will create a sticky mess that will adhere to the walls of the pipes.